εὐεξία (evexia)

 Hi, I’m Lexie.
 I’m a LPC-MHSP (temp).

 I’m a former public school teacher turned mental health counselor.
-I’m passionate about helping young adults understand their past so they can have a better future.

-So what next?
+So what’s next?

 I offer free consultations to everyone to see if we can be a good fit for counseling.
 If you’re interested in scheduling a free consultation, there are multiple ways to get one scheduled: